Hugo-loio/lasap/README.md

 # labeled array storage and post-processing (lasap)

-This package provides interfaces in different languages for data structures with a series of labeled multi-dimensional arrays.
-It utilizes the Apache Parquet file format for data storage and transmission between different languages.
+This package provides interfaces in different languages for creating identically formated data structures with a series of labeled multi-dimensional arrays.
+It utilizes the Apache Parquet file format for data storage and communication between different languages.
 It also provides post-processing functions for the data, e.g. averaging over a label (key), implemented in python.

 Currently only Python and Julia are supported.